List of Mobile Suit Gundam characters: Sayla Mass

 Sayla Mass (セイラ・マス, Seira Masu) is a medical student from the incomplete single space colony of the Earth Federation's Side 7 who ends up on the White Base along with other civilians including Amuro Ray, Fraw Bow, Hayato Kobayashi, Kai Shiden and Mirai Yashima.
 She would later be revealed to be Artesia Som Deikun (アルテイシア・ソム・ダイクン, Aruteishia Somu Deikun), the daughter of the Zeon Republic's founder Zeon Zum Deikun and the younger sister of Char Aznable.
 Sayla is almost immediately recruited as a soldier, and set to the task of watching over the civilian refugees.
-With the near total lack of experienced personnel to defend White Base (most original crew members were killed in the Principality of Zeon's attack on Side 7), Sayla first serves as acting captain Bright Noah's communications officer and later as a combat pilot.
+With the near total lack of experienced personnel to defend White Base (most original crew members were killed in the Principality of Zeon's attack on Side 7), Sayla first serves as acting captain Bright Noa's communications officer and later as a combat pilot.

 Bright Noa

-When Char Aznable attacks the colony, Side 7, all the officers on the White Base are incapacitated, leaving Ensign Bright Noah (ブライト・ノア, Buraito Noa) with the highest seniority on the ship, and he assumes command from the wounded Captain Paolo Cassius, who later dies of his injuries.
+When Char Aznable attacks the colony, Side 7, all the officers on the White Base are incapacitated, leaving Ensign Bright Noa (ブライト・ノア, Buraito Noa) with the highest seniority on the ship, and he assumes command from the wounded Captain Paolo Cassius, who later dies of his injuries.
 After a series of close calls and with help from Amuro Ray and the Gundam, Bright brings the White Base safely to Federation headquarters at Jaburo.
 Because of the Zeon forces obsession with the White Base, the Federation allows Bright to remain in command and sends the ship out as a decoy.
 Bright commands the White Base through several major operations in The One Year War, including the last stand of Zeon at asteroid A Baoa Qu.

 Mirai Yashima

 Mirai Yashima (ミライ・ヤシマ) is one of the three White Base crew to display Newtype abilities, along with Amuro Ray and Sayla Mass.
 Mirai is a civilian who joins the White Base crew after the attack on Side 7.
-Her training as a space glider pilot makes her the best choice to take the White Bases helm, and Mirai soon becomes both Bright Noah's trusted deputy and a surrogate mother to the ship's young crew.
+Her training as a space glider pilot makes her the best choice to take the White Bases helm, and Mirai soon becomes both Bright Noa's trusted deputy and a surrogate mother to the ship's young crew.
 She is also the daughter of a powerful and well-connected family, which causes complications later in the series when she is reunited with her fiancée, Side 6's district attorney Cameron Bloom, whom she disliked as all he cared about was avoiding the war by fleeing to the neutral Side 6.
 Mirai was also briefly attracted to Sleggar Law but Sleggar pointed out that she was just too good for someone like him and Sleggar gave her the ring that belonged to his mother shortly before he died.